DeepMicroscopy/MITOS_WSI_CCMCT/README.md

 ## Setting up the environment

 Besides [https://github.com/fastai/](fast.ai) you can use the following notebook to set up the dataset for you: [Setup.ipynb](Setup.ipynb).
 The download of the WSI from figshare will take a while.
-Once everything has been downloaded, you can either use the data loaders provided in this repository, or, if you want to get a visual impression of the dataset, use [https://github.com/maubreville/SlideRunner](our annotation tool SlideRunner).
+Once everything has been downloaded, you can either use the data loaders provided in this repository, or, if you want to get a visual impression of the dataset, use [our annotation tool SlideRunner](https://github.com/maubreville/SlideRunner)

 ## Training notebooks